b-anna-viktoria/diplomova_praca/README.md

    - Trying alternative orders of the subset enumeration

 ### Calendar of planned tasks:
-+ design and implement various versions of the algorithm + testing
++ designing and implementing various versions of the algorithm
-+ test the versions algorithm on multiple inputs
++ testing the versions of the algorithm on multiple inputs
 + evaluate the performance of the algorithm
 + compare the performance to other methods